Bot Configuration¶

 Further Bot Examples¶

-This is achieved by creating a date diff property in the aa_query we run.
+This is achieved by creating a date diff property in the aa_query being run.
 The date diff will return the number of days between two dates.
 So in the query we take the current date and the date stored in a custom field and return the difference in days.
 Then in the Bot rule we test that number and choose to do something if the number exceeds some threshold.

 {